 This is required for all campers on Shi Shi Beach.
 It is mostly to prevent critters like racoons from seeking out your food, instead of bears.

 You can rent one, free of charge, from the visitors center in Port Angeles when you purchase your permit.
-You can return it to the same place (there is an after hours drop box), or you can return it to the visitors center in Quinault.
+You can return it to the same place (there is even an after hours drop box), or you can return it to the visitors center in Quinault.

 Tip: If you plan to do a lot of backcountry camping, you may want to consider buying your own bear canister.
 (We have this one.)

-3. Makah Reservation Permit
+3. Makah Recreation Pass

-$10, you can purchase this at the Washburn General Store in Neah Bay.
+You’ll need a $10 pass to enter the Makah Reservation.
+You can purchase this at the Washburn General Store in Neah Bay.

 4. Overnight parking fee

 $10 per day ($10 for the day you arrive, and $10 for the day you leave, and $10 for any days in between.
-For example: A Friday to Sunday trip would cost $30)
+For example: A Friday to Sunday trip would cost $30).

 Shi Shi Beach FAQs